luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 # Methodology

 This section explains the experimental design we used to measure and compare the energy consumption of `gzip` compression and decompression for different programming languages.
-We discuss the design of the input data, the experimental setup, the implementation details for each programming language, and the statistical analysis that has been performed on the results.

 ## Data

 We generate fully deterministic synthetic input data both for the purpose of reproducibility and to make sure that the differences in energy consumption can be attributed solely to the language ecosystems and not to the variability of our input datasets.
 All inputs are created by a custom Python script (`data/generate_input.py`), which takes a fixed seed and a size in megabytes, then produces exactly the same sequence of bytes every time.
-The script also prints the SHA-256 hash of every file it produces, so that it can be determined whether the input data used in a later replication attempt is exactly the same as the one in our experiment.
+The script also prints the SHA-256 hash of every file it produces for replication purposes.

 We examine two workload types, which represent the extremes of the compression spectrum.
 The first type of workload contains highly *compressible data*, modeled after unstructured logs.
 The data is represented as JSONL (JSON Lines) records with the same structure and repeated fields (log level, service, region, action, etc).
 The values of each field are varied deterministically by using a seeded SHA-256 counter-mode pseudo-random number generator (PRNG).
-The second type of workload contains *incompressible data*, which is generated as a uniform byte stream using the same deterministic PRNG and stored in a binary file.
+The second type contains *incompressible data*, which is generated as a uniform byte stream using the same deterministic PRNG and stored in a binary file.
 This simulates data that has very little redundancy, such as encrypted or already-compressed data.
 We chose to include both types of workloads so that we could observe how different languages perform under both optimal and worst-case conditions.

 ## Experimental Setup